puchka/algomada-webinar-graph-algos/graph-algorithms.md

 - Master the Art of Testing Code
 - Practice and More Practice

+# Data Structures

+Data structure is ‘a way to store and organize data’ in order to support eﬃcient insertions, queries, searches, updates, and deletions.

 # What is a graph?

 A data structure to represent link between objects.